raphaelmansuy/digital_palace/01-articles/chain_of_verification/README.md

 B --> C[What year was Ramanujan born?]
 C --> D[Ramanujan was born in 1887]
 D --> E[Where was Ramanujan actually born?]
-E --> F[Ramanujan was born in 1887 in Tamil Nadu]
+E --> F[Ramanujan was born in 1887 in Erode India]
 ```

 Let's go through each step to better understand why CoVe works so well.

 ## Generating the Initial Response

-We start with a standard large language model like GPT-3 and provide it with a query to respond to, like:
+We start with a standard large language model like GPT-4 and provide it with a query to respond to, like:

 ```
 Where was Ramanujan born?